open-feature/java-sdk/CONTRIBUTING.md

 If you're adding tests to cover something in the spec, use the `@Specification` annotation like you see throughout the test suites.

+## End-to-End Tests

+The continuous integration runs a set of [gherkin e2e tests](https://github.com/open-feature/test-harness/blob/main/features/evaluation.feature) using `InMemoryProvider`.
+These tests do not run with the default maven profile.

 ## Releasing

 See [releasing](./docs/release.md).